Andriwll/CodeCamp/README.md

-# Future Project will be displayed here.
+# Future projects will be displayed here.